Missouri vs. Princeton Predictions & Picks - NCAA Tournament Second Round

 - Pick OU:

-Missouri has a 17-15-1 record against the spread so far this season compared to Princeton, who is 16-12-0 ATS.
-The Missouri Tigers have gone over the point total in 17 games, while Princeton Tigers games have gone over 15 times.
-The teams average 154.8 points per game, 4.3 more points than this matchup's total.
+Missouri has a 17-15-1 record against the spread this season compared to Princeton, who is 16-12-0 ATS.
+The Missouri Tigers have hit the over in 17 games, while Princeton Tigers games have gone over 15 times.
+The two teams average 154.8 points per game, 4.8 more points than this matchup's total.
 Missouri is 5-5 against the spread and 7-3 overall in its past 10 contests, while Princeton has gone 8-2 against the spread and 8-2 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.